apprunjs/apprun-docs/docs/architecture.md

 ```

 !!! note
     AppRun allows you to choose your favorite virtual DOM technology in the _view_ function.
 The example above uses JSX.
-You can also use lit-html, uhtml and etc.
+You can also use lit-html, uhtml, and etc.

 ### Update